 Some of my designs require gemstone beads with hard to find hole positions.
 I never would have found my main supplier for those beads were it not for the generosity of one of my local bead shop owners.
 She graciously directed me to one of her own wholesale suppliers when it became clear that she couldn’t meet my supply demands.

 Unlike wire (and to a lesser extent, metal findings), beads are an area where wholesale versus retail pricing can have a really big impact on your bottom line.
 So, this is an area where you need to seriously think about what sort of jewelry business you want to run.

 Are you making bespoke, one-of-a-kind pieces?
 Or are you making simpler designs, like mine, that can be easily repeated?
 Are you aiming for a specific niche market, such as bridal jewelry, or is your target market more mainstream?

 Your answers to these questions are going to make a difference in where and how you shop for beads.
 When I was making jewelry for retail sale, I shopped mainly with wholesalers or retailers who give steep discounts for larger volume purchases.
 The prices for Swarovski pearls, for instance, vary wildly from one supplier to another.

-Believe it or not, I usually find the best prices for Swarovski pearls at Firemountain Gems & Beads, but only when I buy in quantities sufficient to qualify for their maximum discount.
+Believe it or not, I usually find the best prices for glass pearls at Firemountain Gems & Beads, but only when I buy in quantities sufficient to qualify for their maximum discount.
 Now, I’m not here to knock any jewelry suppliers out there, but Firemountain doesn’t connect immediately with quality in my mind.
 A lot of the stuff they sell is on par with the made-in-China supplies you’ll find in cheap trade magazines.
-Nonetheless, this is an online supplier that I recommend keeping on your shortlist.
-Because of their bulk discounts, and because they carry so many different items, they can be a viable source for your beads.
+Nonetheless, this is an online supplier that I do recommend keeping on your shortlist.
+Because of their bulk discounts, and because they carry so many different items, they can be a viable source for certain tools and supplies.